Salman Toor: Work

-Toor has described that his work is concerned with a variety of themes, such as treatment of brown men, young people in public and private spaces, and the role of technology in daily life.
-Curator Amika Trasi has noted ”They are ruminations on the identifications variously imposed on and adopted by queer South Asian men living in the diaspora”.
-In doing so, Trasi has written, Toor aims to include brown men in the art historical canon that is often missing this representation.
+Toor works on the themes of the treatment of brown men and young people in public and private spaces and the role of technology in daily life.
+Curator Ambika Trasi has noted, ”They are ruminations on the identifications variously imposed on and adopted by queer South Asian men living in the diaspora”.
+In doing so, Trasi has written that Toor aims to include brown men in the art historical canon that is often missing this representation.
 Growing up in Pakistan, Toor explained an interview that he drew inspiration from Pakistani advertisements.
 Once he began to focus more on art, Toor found inspiration in paintings from the Baroque, Neoclassical, and Rococo eras.
-Specifically Toor describes being inspired by Van Dyck, Peter Paul Reubens, Caravaggio, and Watteau.
-Curators note Toor’s art historical knowledge makes its way into his work.
-For example, critic and curator Joseph Wolin observes that Toor's The Bar on East 13th directly references Manet’s A Bar at the Folies-Bergere.
+Specifically Toor describes being inspired by Van Dyck, Rubens, Caravaggio, and Watteau.
+Curators note Toor's art historical knowledge makes its way into his work.
+For example, critic and curator Joseph Wolin observes that Toor's The Bar on East 13th directly references Manet's A Bar at the Folies-Bergere.

-In terms of his figuration, Toor has explained, “I like these seemingly undernourished and hairy bodies of color inhabiting familiar, bourgeois, urban, interior spaces.
-I see these boys or men as well-educated, creative types discovering what it means to live an artist’s life in New York City and in the thick of changing ideas about race, immigration, and foreignness, and also what it means to be American.
-Sometimes they can look like lifestyle images.
-They are also fantasies about myself and my community."

-Curators have noted Toor's paintings make use of bright, saturated colors to evoke emotion.
+Curators have noted Toor's paintings make use of saturated colors that are meant to evoke emotions.
 Green is one of the most notable colors in his work.
-The artist cites the “nocturnal" quality that green can give to a painting, as well as it’s conflicting associations with poison and glamor.
-Toor works from memory and often depicts his friends in his paintings.
+Toor draws from memory and often depicts his friends in his paintings.